bogdan-deac/AOC2023/README.md

 Probably the most difficult one so far, but array manipulation in haskell is tough.
 Didn't bother using Vector or things like that.

+## Day 4

+Honestly the hardest part was understanding how the part 2 scoring works, not that difficult after that.
+Added some small optimizations using vectors.